How an Oddball Car of the Future Saved Aston Martin, and Almost Killed It

 It was comparable to building the Spitfire during the Battle of Britain."

-Despite being developed on a knife's edge, it ended up helping to save the company from receivership, and it set the stage for a second Aston Martin moonshot: William Towns' even more radical Bulldog concept.
+The New York Times would later report that, although directors believed the Lagonda could be developed for $850,000 in one year, it eventually cost $3.5 million and took three years.
+Despite being created on a knife's edge, the Lagonda ended up helping save the company from yet another collapse, and its design and engineering set the stage for a second Aston Martin moonshot: William Towns' even more radical, one-off Bulldog concept.
 Unlike the Lagonda, however, the Bulldog never made it to production.

 Aston Martin DBX Could Gain Three-Row and AMR Performance Versions: Report

 A hybrid variant is also on the table.